CGI-FR/PIMO/README.md

   * [`incremental`](#incremental) is to mask data with incremental value starting from `start` with a step of `increment`.
   * [`fluxUri`](#fluxUri) is to replace by a sequence of values defined in an external resource.
   * [`replacement`](#replacement) is to mask a data with another data from the jsonline.
+  * [`pipe`](#pipe) is a mask to handle complex nested array structures, it can read an array as an object stream and process it with a sub-pipeline.

 A full `masking.yml` file example, using every kind of mask, is given with the source code.